 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These scrumptious little cookies are like bite-sized pecans pies.
 The method to making them is surprisingly easy.
-It's a great baking project for children around Thanksgiving.
+It's a great baking project for children for fall holidays.
 If your holiday plans include making batches of cookies to serve or give as gifts, these cookies can be a family occasion.
 They can be frozen if you want to make them ahead and serve later.

 Do plan ahead for the chilling time when you are making this recipe. which comes courtesy of the cookbook Classic Southern Desserts (Oxmoor House).
 The dough must be chilled for an hour after you make it, then the pecan filling must be chilled for 30 minutes.

 Note: while there are multiple steps to this recipe, these cookies are broken down into workable categories to help you better plan for preparation and cooking.

 Make the Cookie Dough